|

 was based in Bolton.

-European Champion and a very successful trainer
+Holt a European Champion and a very successful

-himself.
+trainer himself.

 Neil left home and spent just over a year

-as a 'live in' student, ( what
+as a 'live in' student, ( this

-mornings, afternoons and evenings.
+the afternoons and the evenings.

 During